-This page includes orchestration rules examples that you can use as guide when you create your own orchestration rules.
+This page includes examples of orchestration rules that you can use as a guide when you create your own orchestration rules.
 The examples use the allowed operators in USM Anywhere.
 See Operators in the Orchestration Rules and Orchestration Rules Best Practices for more information.

 Once the rules processor hits the OR operator, it validates the rule criteria and performs the rule action.
 Any match criteria that follows the OR is not seen.